 1.8 km trail through the playground and the wooded area provides you with packed gravel and mulch trails through a wooded area and alongside Bronte Creek.
-Access is free, but reservations are required for summer 2021.
+Access is free, but reservations are required until October 9, 2023.
 Free parking and washrooms available.

 Hidden Valley Park

 5.5 km of packed gravel trails through woods and beside the creek.
 Free parking, free to access and washrooms available.
 See our in-depth article on Hidden Valley Park here.

 Crosstown Pipeline Trail